William Contreras Preview, Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 3.98 team ERA ranks 11th among all league pitching staffs.
+- The Phillies have the 10th-ranked team ERA among all MLB pitching staffs (3.98).

-- Phillies pitchers combine to rank 11th in baseball in home runs surrendered (150 total, 1.1 per game).
+- Phillies pitchers combine to surrender 151 total home runs at a clip of 1.1 per game (to rank 11th in the league).

-- His last time out was on Saturday against the St. Louis Cardinals, when the right-hander tossed seven innings, surrendering one earned run while allowing three hits.
+- The right-hander's last time out came on Sunday against the St. Louis Cardinals, when he threw seven scoreless innings while giving up just one hit.

 © 2023 Data Skrive.
 All rights reserved.